 Workers’ Compensation Laws Vary State to State

 There are some significant differences regarding how each state approaches workers compensation.

 “Some states have a dollar threshold as to when a domestic employee must be protected by workers’ compensation,” explains Bob Rusbuldt, CEO of the Independent Insurance Agents and Brokers of America.
 “Some have a number threshold — for example, workers’ compensation is not required until there are 10 domestic employees.”

-Therefore, it’s crucial that you check your state’s workers’ compensation laws, which you can find at the National Federation of Independent Business.
-It walks you through the details and exceptions, as well as options employers have for purchasing coverage.
+Therefore, it’s crucial that you check your state’s workers’ compensation laws to walk through the details and exceptions, as well as options employers have for purchasing coverage.

 Throw in State Unemployment Insurance as Well